SpottedOwlet/Election_Analysis/README.md

         </pre>

-  5. Once all the relevant data was acquired in one variable and two dictionaries, further analysis became simple.
+  5. After all the relevant data is acquired in one variable (total_votes) and two dictionaries (county_votes{} & candidate_votes{}), the next steps are:
-      - The data from county_votes dictionary was extracted and printed to a text file using a for loop.
-The county percentages were also calculated during this phase and printed to the text file.
+      - Extract data from county_votes dictionary and printed it to a text file using a for loop.
+The county percentages are also calculated during this phase and printed to the text file.
-      - Similarly, data from candidate_votes dictionary was extracted using for loop and percentages were also calculated and added to the same text file.
+      - Similarly, data from candidate_votes dictionary is extracted using for loop and percentages are also calculated and added to the same text file.
-      - Furthermore, the county with highest vote turnout and the winning candidate were decided within respective for loops using if conditional statements.
+      - Furthermore, the county with highest vote turnout and the winning candidate are decided within respective for loops while iterating through dictionaries, using if conditional statements.

+,,,

+      if (county_vote_count>largest_voter_turnout):  </b>
+            largest_voter_turnout = county_vote_count
+            largest_vote_county = county_name

+ ,,,

-<b><p align=center> Example code for county votes calculations can be referred to in the code block below:</p> </b>
+<b><p align=center> Example code for entire county votes calculations can be referred to in the code block below:</p> </b>

  <pre>